 "I'll take care of that later."

 After I had surrendered, I was taken to the pirate's ship, named the Emerald Drive.
 It was large, about one third of an Alpha, If I had to estimate.
 My Builder's aesthetics had me cursing whoever built the piece of junk.

 Darn, if I had those materials...

 I forced myself not to complete that thought.

-The winged woman, whom I liked to call Lucy had twirled around in a enticing manner, and flashed me a smile, before dissapearing.
+The winged woman, whom I liked to call Lucy had twirled around in a enticing manner.
+She flashed me a smile, before disappearing.

 I was (once again) handcuffed, and lead to a (another) cell.
 At least the pirates had the courtesy of providing me a nice view this time.

 Unlike the Sentinels, Pirates did not have top notch cells.
 They didn't need them as much.
 And besides, they didn't pick up Warriors on a daily basis.
 As such, I was taken to a cargo room.
-I was forced to sit on a filthy chair, with two men constantly pointing their weapons at me.
+They forced me to sit on a filthy chair, with two men constantly pointing their weapons at me.

 They looked they needed a bath.
 Or ten.

 I gave them an unamused look.
 One of them sneered and shoved his weapon into my face, turning my head away from him.

 I didn't wince.
 That would be showing weakness.
 Pirates were like animals.
 They liked their shows of intimidation, and preyed on the weak.
 Except for the smart ones.
 Those, you stay away from at all costs.

 The lean man didn't give a shit about her, though.
 I'm guessing he must be high up in the pirate hierarchy, and had better things to do currently.
 That explained why he wasn't here, torturing my ass.

 Nonetheless, I had limited time.
 If the Sentinels didn't arrive soon, I was screwed.

 I didn't feel anxious, though.
 What would happen, would happen.
 I needed to work on getting out of here.

 I closed my eyes and analyzed the situation.

 Two pirates behind me.
 Both of them with plasma rifles.
 Estimated thirty four shots per round, and three rounds on hand for each.
 Reflexes?